-While all LGBTQ young people are at a higher risk of experiencing negative mental health outcomes than their heterosexual and cisgender peers, it's worth noting that bisexual youth statistically face more challenges than lesbian and gay youth as well.
-According to The Trevor Project's research, almost half of bisexual youth seriously considered suicide in the past year.
-66% of bisexual youth reported feeling sad or hopeless for two or more weeks in a row in the past year, compared to 27% of their heterosexual peers and 49% of their gay/lesbian peers.
-Additionally, more than one in three bisexual youth reported being bullied at school, and one in five bisexual youth reported being forced to have sexual intercourse.
-These outcomes for harassment, sexual assault, and rape are particularly severe for bisexual people as compared to their straight, gay, and lesbian peers.
+While all LGBTQ+ young people are at a higher risk of experiencing negative mental health outcomes than their heterosexual and cisgender peers, it's worth noting that bisexual youth statistically face more challenges than lesbian and gay youth as well.
+According to The Trevor Project's 2024 research, 37% of bisexual youth seriously considered suicide in the past year.
+65% of bisexual youth experienced symptoms of anxiety, and 51% of bisexual youth experienced symptoms of depression.

-These statistics underscore the need to increase public understanding and support for bisexual youth.
+These statistics underscore the need to increase public understanding and support for bisexual young people.
 They also remind us that no matter what words we use to describe an attraction to more than one gender, as a whole, this group faces significant obstacles and unique challenges.
-We must do more to make the world a safer place for bisexual young people.
+We must do more to support and make the world a safer place for bisexual young people.